mikedewar/codeneuro_streamtools/values.md

 Working with live data:
 * ties you closely to the sensor
-* affords exploration of feedback loops
+* enocurages tight feedback loops